Terms & Conditions

 2.8 If we are unable to supply you with the Standard Products and/or Component Products for any reason, we will inform you of this by email and we will not process your E-Order.
 If you have already paid for the Products, we will refund you the full amount including any delivery costs charged as soon as possible.

-2.9 In these Terms, “Quotation” shall mean a quotation sent by us to you for the supply of Products (and if applicable, Software).
+2.9 In these Terms, “Quotation” shall mean a quotation sent by us to you for the supply of Products.

-2.10 The Quotation will specify whether it is for Standard Products (including the type of Software), Component Products, OEM Products and/or Customised Products (or any combination thereof).
+2.10 The Quotation will specify whether it is for Standard Products, Component Products, OEM Products and/or Customised Products (or any combination thereof).

-2.11 If you wish to proceed with the Quotation, you must send us an email (to the email address given on the quotation) stating the quote number of the Quotation and confirming that you wish to purchase the Products (and if applicable, Software) in accordance with the Quotation (“Order”).
+2.11 If you wish to proceed with the Quotation, you must send us an email (to the email address given on the quotation) stating the quote number of the Quotation and confirming that you wish to purchase the Products in accordance with the Quotation (“Order”).

 2.12 Your Order constitutes an offer by you to purchase the Products on these Terms and in accordance with the particular Quotation.
 You are responsible for ensuring that any specification provided by you and incorporated in our Quotation is complete and accurate.

-2.14 Each Order shall be deemed to be a separate offer by you to buy the Products (and if applicable, Software) on these Terms and in accordance with the particular Quotation which we will be free to accept or decline at our absolute discretion.
+2.13 Each Order shall be deemed to be a separate offer by you to buy the Products on these Terms and in accordance with the particular Quotation which we will be free to accept or decline at our absolute discretion.
 The Order shall only be deemed to be accepted when we issue a written acceptance (excluding issuing a subsequent Quotation) of the Order (“Order Confirmation”), at which point the Contract shall come into existence.

-2.17 Any samples, drawings, designs, schematics, descriptive matter, or advertising produced by us and any descriptions or illustrations contained in our catalogues, brochures or website are produced for the sole purpose of giving an approximate idea of the Products and/or the Software described in them.
+2.16 Any samples, drawings, designs, schematics, descriptive matter, or advertising produced by us and any descriptions or illustrations contained in our catalogues, brochures or website are produced for the sole purpose of giving an approximate idea of the Products described in them.
 They shall not form part of the Contract or have any contractual force.

 3.1 You warrant and confirm that you:

-3.1.1 have authority to bind any business on whose behalf you purchase our Products and use the Software in accordance with these Terms; and
+3.11 have authority to bind any business on whose behalf you purchase our Products in accordance with these Terms; and

-3.1.2 will not use any of the Products and/or the Software for military or weapons application or in life-critical applications such as, but not limited to, medical devices (Restricted Purposes) and you will indemnify us against all losses (including but not limited to all direct, indirect and consequential losses), liabilities, costs, damages and expenses we do or will incur or suffer (“Losses”) and all claims or proceedings made or brought or threatened against us by any person and all losses, liabilities or costs (on a full indemnity basis), damages and expenses that we do or will incur or suffer as a result of defending or settling any such actual or threatened claims or proceedings (“Liabilities”) of any such prohibited use of the Products and/or Software.
+3.12 will not use any of the Products for military or weapons application or in life-critical applications including medical devices (“Restricted Purposes”) and you will indemnify us against all losses (including all direct, indirect and consequential losses), liabilities, costs, damages and expenses we do or will incur or suffer (“Losses”) and all claims or proceedings made or brought or threatened against us by any person and all losses, liabilities or costs (on a full indemnity basis), damages and expenses that we do or will incur or suffer as a result of defending or settling any such actual or threatened claims or proceedings (“Liabilities”) of any such prohibited use of the Products.

 4.1 We may amend these Terms from time to time.